acspike/omscs-notes-notes/information-security/midterm-1-study-guide.md

-According to RFC 4949 there are four kinds of threats which threat consequence is not part of RFC 4949?
+According to RFC 4949 there are four kinds of threats.
+Which threat consequence is not part of RFC 4949?

 - A.) Unauthorized Disclosure
 - B.) Deception